akaashsidhu/Skin-Cancer-Classification/README.md

 Install all dependencies using `pip install -r requirements.txt`

+We are using `.env` to manage environment variables such as API tokens.
+Copy `.env.example` as `.env` and fill in the environment variables accordingly.

+### Connecting to the Kaggle API

 This repo uses the Kaggle API to fetch the dataset.
 Follow these steps to access the Kaggle API:

 1. Create a Kaggle account